Tron: Ares (soundtrack): Critical reception

 Critics commented on the recorded songs for the album.
-Rolling Stone said "As Alive as You Need Me to Be" was "black gold" akin to old-school works by the band, and wrote highly of the lyrics and artistry; AllMusic lauded the lead single as the clear standout and a "jolt" of an addition to other singles in the band's catalogue; Sputnikmusic characterized it as "infectious, dancefloor-ready", and straightforward, a representative summary of the overall goal for the soundtrack; and Stereogum wrote that the lead single "genuinely kicks ass"; while Pitchfork characterized the vocoder refrain of the repeated "yeahs" as "truly ridiculous".
-Rolling Stone felt "Who Wants to Live Forever?" was "dejectedly gorgeous" and that Spanish singer Judeline's assist to Reznor's "forlorn moan-croon" was, for Judeline's part, lovely and understated; AllMusic wrote Reznor's vulnerability "soars" on "Who Wants to Live Forever?", alongside the harmony with Judeline; Pitchfork called it "the best" of the four vocal tracks and "among the most affecting and approachable Reznor has ever written", praising the "tender, quivering duet" Reznor had with Judeline; Kerrang! said it was so affecting it could make the listener contemplate their own mortality, finding the track "gorgeous" and Judeline's duet "haunting" and graceful; and Sputnikmusic considered that song a highlight, praising Reznor's tenderness and Judeline's soothing delivery, feeling it was overall lovely and touching.
-Rolling Stone felt "I Know You Can Feel It" was 90s-inspired grunge and trip-hop; Sputnikmusic agreed with the trip-hop appraisal, feeling it created a thrilling feeling; and Consequence speculated on the meaning of the lyrics "The moment it begins" from "I Know You Can Feel It", not knowing what scene it accompanied in the narrative due to the album releasing and being reviewed three weeks before the release of the film—they wrote this was not a standout track.
+Dolan said "As Alive as You Need Me to Be" was "black gold" akin to old-school works by the band, and wrote highly of the lyrics and artistry; Yeung lauded the lead single as the clear standout and a "jolt" of an addition to other singles in the band's catalogue.
+Stanciu characterized it as "infectious, dancefloor-ready", and straightforward, a representative summary of the overall goal for the soundtrack.
+Stereogums Tom Breihan wrote that the lead single "genuinely kicks ass", and Pitchforks Garner characterized the vocoder refrain of the repeated "yeahs" as "truly ridiculous".
+Dolan felt "Who Wants to Live Forever?" was "dejectedly gorgeous" and that Spanish singer Judeline's assist to Reznor's "forlorn moan-croon" was, for Judeline's part, lovely and understated; Yeung wrote Reznor's vulnerability "soars" on "Who Wants to Live Forever?", alongside the harmony with Judeline; Pitchforks Garner called it "the best" of the four vocal tracks and "among the most affecting and approachable [songs] Reznor has ever written", praising the "tender, quivering duet" Reznor had with Judeline.
+Kerrang!s Garner said it was so affecting it could make the listener contemplate their own mortality, finding the track "gorgeous" and Judeline's duet "haunting" and graceful, and Stanciu considered that song a highlight, praising Reznor's tenderness and Judeline's soothing delivery, feeling it was overall lovely and touching.
+Dolan felt "I Know You Can Feel It" was 90s-inspired grunge and trip-hop; Stanciu agreed with the trip-hop appraisal, feeling it created a thrilling feeling, and Miller speculated on the meaning of the lyrics "The moment it begins" from "I Know You Can Feel It", not knowing what scene it accompanied in the narrative due to the album releasing and being reviewed three weeks before the release of the film—they wrote this was not a standout track.